 You may elect to purchase additional coverage for yourself, and coverage for your legal spouse, at your own expense.

-Information regarding the cost per paycheck will be provided to you during the enrollment process.
+Information regarding the cost per paycheck may be found in the back of this booklet.

 You may also elect to purchase life insurance for your dependent children (up to age 26) at your own expense without providing proof of good health.